chenjiayi8/ElementalScope/README.md

 ## Usage

-1. Run the main file: `python main.py`
+1. Run the main file: `python -m ElementalScope.main`
 2. Use the GUI interface to load and manipulate data.
 3. Perform various tasks on the data, such as visualizing and analyzing.
 4. Save the results or export the data as needed.